– Birthplace of River Nile –

 Kibale Forest National Park

-Thirty-five kilometers south of Fort Portal is the Kibale Forest National Park.
+Located thirty-five kilometers south of Fort Portal is the Kibale Forest National Park.
 The possibility of chimpanzee tracking makes Kibale Forest an exciting place to visit.
 It is home to a wide range of primate wildlife – there are another 12 primate species – and you can even spot hippos and elephants.

 Murchison Falls National Park